A national demolition and environmental services contractor generating approximately $100M in annual revenue, operating across:

 And pass that plan into execution seamlessly.

-This preserved field flexibility while eliminating uncontrolled spend.
+This preserved field flexibility while reducing uncontrolled spend.

 For the first time, the company could see: